Humanism: Vague and indefinable

 Humanism has frequently been criticised for its vagueness and the difficulty of defining the term.
 According to Paul Kurtz, "Humanism is so charged with levels of emotion and rhetoric that its meaning is often vague and ambiguous".
 For Giustiniani, "the meaning of ‘humanism’ has so many shades that to analyze all of them is hardly feasible".
 Nicolas Walter points out that most of the people in the past who have called themselves or been called humanists would reject many of today's tenets.
 The origins of humanism, he writes, "are so contradictory and confusing that it is often meaningless on its own".
-Andrew Copson notes that the suggestion that there are two types of humanism – religious and secular – "has begun to seriously muddy the conceptual water".
 According to Tony Davies, "the meaning of ‘humanism’ is the semantic tangle, or grapple, that makes its meaning so difficult to grasp".
-For Sarah Bakewell, humanism "is a semantic cloud of meanings and implications, none attachable to any particular theorist or practitioner".
+While praising humanism, Sarah Bakewell describes it as "a semantic cloud of meanings and implications, none attachable to any particular theorist or practitioner".
+Andrew Copson proposes that some opponents of humanism have attempted to loosen or expand the definition deliberately to make it less coherent, noting that the suggestion deliberate attempts to promote the idea that there are two types of humanism – religious and secular – "has begun to seriously muddy the conceptual water".

 Yet, the difficulty of defining humanism is not necessarily a problem.
 Davies avoids offering a definition, choosing instead "to stress the plurality, complexity and fluidity of meanings".
 Jeaneane Fowler argues that humanism is indefinable precisely because of its "particular dynamism" and the acknowledged vagueness of the term "far from being a disadvantage, is an asset".
+Bakewell likewise cites this as a strength.

 Antihumanism

 Antihumanism is a philosophical theory that rejects humanism as a pre-scientific ideology.
 This argument developed during the 19th and 20th centuries in parallel with the advancement of humanism.
 Prominent thinkers questioned the metaphysics of humanism and the human nature of its concept of freedom.
 Nietzsche, while departing from a humanistic, pro-Enlightenment viewpoint, criticized humanism for illusions on a number of topics, especially the nature of truth.
 According to Nietzsche, objective truth is an anthropomorphic illusion and humanism is meaningless, and replacing theism with reason and science simply replaces one religion with another.

-According to Karl Marx, humanism is a bourgeois project that inaccurately attempts to present itself as radical.
 After the atrocities of World War II, questions about human nature and the concept of humanity were renewed.
 During the Cold War, influential Marxist philosopher Louis Althusser introduced the term "theoretical antihumanism" to attack both humanism and humanist-like socialist currents, eschewing more structural and formal interpretations of Marx.
 According to Althusser, Marx's early writings resonate with the humanistic idealism of Hegel, Kant, and Feuerbach, but Marx radically moved toward scientific socialism in 1845, rejecting concepts such as the essence of man.